 These two muscles, like all muscles, are likely to get tight and develop trigger points if…

 Acute overload in form of a whiplash trauma often happens in car accidents.

 During the impact your head gets hurled and experiences a fast acceleration followed by an abrupt deceleration.
-This puts massive stress on these muscles and mostly results in trigger point development.
+This places high stress on these muscles and can activate trigger points.

 Belaying someone during rock climbing or doing lots of overhead work displays the scenario of repetitive use.

 In both cases, the person is looking upwards repeatedly.
-Over time and without balancing those activities – stretching and relaxation – this leads to elevated muscle tension and eventually in trigger points in the working muscles.
+Over time and without balancing those activities – stretching and relaxation – this leads to elevated muscle tension and eventually in trigger points.

-Sitting at your desk with your head permanently turned to one side – e.g. to watch your computer screen – shortens the splenius muscles.
-Holding a muscle in a shortened or extended position for longer periods of time is detrimental to its health and, if possible, should be avoided by any means.
+Sitting at your desk with your head turned to one side – e.g. to watch your computer screen – shortens the splenius muscles.
+Holding a muscle in a shortened or extended position for longer periods of time is detrimental to its health and, if possible, should be avoided.

-Your muscles may forgive you that for some time, but in the long run they will tighten up and develop trigger points.
-Last but not least you should know „bad posture“ – head tilted forwards – or exposure of your neck to a cold breeze can cause trouble in these muscles.
+Last but not least a „bad posture“ – head tilted forwards – or exposure of your neck to a cold breeze can cause activate trigger points in these muscles, too.